BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 * Move one or multiple note(s)
 * Resize one or multiple note(s)
-* Move the release point of a note
+* Move the release point of one or multiple note(s)

-On mobile, notes must be first given a **white highlight** before being edited.
+On mobile, notes must be first given a **white highlight** by tapping once before being edited.
 Only they have that, you can move them or resize them.

 ![](images/MobileEditNote.gif#center)